YawBoah/Snake-game/README.md

 ## 📜 License

-This project is licensed under the [License Name] License.
+This project is licensed under the YawBoah License.
 For details, check out the [LICENSE](LICENSE) file.

 ## 🙏 Acknowledgments

-A heartfelt thanks to [Name] for the inspiration and invaluable guidance.
+A heartfelt thanks to CodingNepal for the inspiration and invaluable guidance.

 ---